Bloch-Beilinson conjectures for Hecke characters and Eisenstein cohomology of Picard surfaces: A subspace of interior cohomology

-is the same as the dimension of the space $V^2(\pi_f))$ of Case 5 of~\cite[pp.~91-92]{Rog92a}, which according to \emph{loc. cit.} is equal to 1, by our choice of the archimedean component of $\pi(\phi)$ mentioned above.
-We obtain then the desired Hecke submodule.
-Finally, to get the assertion on the type of $H_{J_{\phi},!}$, we apply the following two facts: \emph{(a)} if $r$ is the weight of the pure Hodge structure on $\tm_{\lambda}$ (so that $r=k$ in both the cases we are treating, by Remark~\ref{weight_normalizations} and~\eqref{highconj}), then $H^2_!(S(\BC), \tm_{\lambda})$ has weight $r+2$.
-Its Hodge substructure $H_{J_{\phi,!}}$ has thus the same weight; \emph{(b)} the Hodge types of $H_{J_{\phi,!}}$ are those $(p,q)$'s appearing in the $(p,q)$-decomposition of the space $H^2(\Fg, \K, \pi(\phi)_{\infty} \otimes \tm_{\lambda,\BC})$, which is in turn determined by the $(p,q)$-decomposition of the discrete series representation $\pi(\phi)_{\infty}$, and the discrete series representations $\pi^+$ and $\pi^-$ discussed above, are respectively holomorphic and antiholomorphic~(\cite[1.3]{BR92}). \end{enumerate} \end{proof}
+is the same as the dimension of the space $V^2(\pi_f))$ of Case 5 of~\cite[pp.~91-92]{Rog92a}, which according to \emph{loc. cit.} is equal to 1, by our choice of the archimedean component of $\pi(\phi)$.
+We then obtain the desired Hecke submodule.
+Finally, to get the assertion on the type of $H^2(\phi)_!$, we apply the following two facts: